vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/034/04_trirvartiryAtaM_triranuvrate.md

 tredhéva “as if threefold” presumably refers to the Aśvins, who, though only being a pair, are as effective as if they were three.

-With Geldner (/WG) I take akṣárā (in akṣáreva) as nom. sg. fem., corresponding to the Aśvins, who are subject to pinvatam.
+With Geldner (/Witzel Gotō) I take akṣárā (in akṣáreva) as nom. sg. fem., corresponding to the Aśvins, who are subject to pinvatam.
 See Oldenberg’s somewhat inconclusive disc.

 (ZDMG 63 [=KlSch p.
 310]) of the various options.
 Rivelex (I.16-17) takes it as a neut. nom. pl. collective; Gr. also as a neut. pl., though without specifying case.